giantswarm/rfc/technical-decision-making-process/README.md

 This RFC extends the latter with a structure and introduces fields necessary for submitting a decision proposal.
 This enables a more structural approach to making decisions and specifies who the decision maker is, for whom it is mandatory to provide feedback, and in which timeframe.
 Additionally, it includes a communication plan to ensure clarity and alignment.

+To help with an example, this RFC is itself in the proposed structure

 ### Decision maker
 Team Horizon